Ronningen/besthack/README.md

 # besthack

-This is a repo for the semifinal of BEST Hack
+This is a repo for the semifinal of BEST Hack at the Bauman MSTU

 ***